gympass/cdn-origin-controller/README.md

       - host: bar.com
         originRequestPolicy: None
         viewerFunctionARN: "bar:arn"
+        webACLARN: "arn:aws:wafv2:us-east-1:123456789012:global/webacl/ExampleWebACL/473e64fd-f30b-4765-81a0-62ad96dd167a"
         paths:
           - /bar
           - /bar/*
 ```

 The `.host` is the hostname of the origin you're configuring.
 The `.paths` field is a list of strings representing the cache behavior paths that should be configured.
 Each remaining field has a corresponding annotation value, [documented in a dedicated section](#aws-cloudfront).

 The table below maps remaining available fields of an entry in this list to an annotation: